 Caroline: “I’m secretly the Flash.
 From that campy TV show you watch,” Caroline retorts.
 “Now you know my secret identify.”

-GM: “Well, the Flash doesn’t bleed from his eyes,” Aimee retorts back.
+GM: “Well, the Flash doesn’t bleed from his eyes,” Aimee counters.

 Caroline: Caroline shrugs after a moment and stands up.
 “Adrenaline, probably.
-It’s been…” Another sigh as she throws the phone on the bed. “…a long week.
+It’s been…” There’s another sigh as she throws the phone on the bed. “…a long week.
 I’m just a little on edge.”
 She sits down again.